alancybershield-spec/Alan-Cybersecurity-Portfolio/README.md

 ### Hydra Attack Output — Attacker VM July 19 2026.png
-This screenshot also shows Hydra performing a brute‑force attack against the Windows RDP service at 192.168.56.4:3389 on a diferente date and time.
+This screenshot also shows Hydra performing a brute‑force attack against the Windows RDP service at 192.168.56.4:3389 on a different date and time.
 Hydra attempted thousands of login combinations using the rockyou.txt wordlist.
 Although no valid password was found, the attack generated high‑volume failed authentication events that were successfully detected also by Wazuh.